cs4246/aicon/README.md

-# aiVLE: AI Virtual Learning Environment
+# aicon: AI Contest Platform

-A platform for lecturers to provide students with an environment to run and grade their artificial intelligence agents.
+A platform that enables lecturers to create an environment where students can run and evaluate their artificial intelligence agents.

 ## Screenshots